 Wakefield is Growing

-Clearly our boundaries do not move but the number of households and businesses in the area is growing significantly.
+Clearly, our boundaries do not move but the number of households and businesses in the area is growing significantly.
 Lots of manufacturing work happens in the district.
 Big, household names have distribution centres and warehouses here and we have plenty of business parks filled with skills-based companies.

 Wakefield is Regenerating

-The regeneration of the high streets, education provision and the tourist attractions are phenomenal.
-Wakefield is unrecognisable from even 5 years ago.
+The regeneration of the high streets, education provision and tourist attractions are phenomenal.
+Wakefield is unrecognisable from even five years ago.
 Retail remains strong in the district which is something not many areas can say and there are hundreds of great bars, restaurants and fine, casual eateries popping up on a daily basis.